warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     *   Logging

-    *   Multi platform
+    *   Multi platform (any Windows and almost any Unix OSs)

-    *   Domain message filters
+    *   Fine grained message filters

-    *   Custom (external) POP3 authentication
+    *   Custom (external) POP3/SMTP authentication

+    *   TLS support for SMTP and POP3, both server and client side

     [top]

 PORTING STATUS

-    Right now the Linux and NT ports are stable, while the Solaris, FreeBSD and OpenBSD ones have not been tested as well as the previous OSs.
+    Right now the Linux and NT ports are stable, while the Solaris, FreeBSD, OpenBSD and OSX ones have not been tested as well as the previous OSs.

     [top]